- Ascending aortic diameter > 4 cm on imaging study.

 The Crawford classification of descending and thoracoabdominal aneurysms.
 See text for description of each type.
 (Reprinted, with permission, from Edmunds LH Jr, ed.
 Cardiac Surgery in the Adult.
 New York: McGraw-Hill; 1997.)

 Type I aneurysms involve most of the thoracic aorta and the upper abdominal aorta.
 Type II aneurysms, the most extensive and most dangerous to repair, involve the entire descending and abdominal aortas.
 Type III aneurysms involve the lower thoracic and abdominal aortas.
 Type IV aneurysms are predominantly abdominal but involve thoracoabdominal exposure because of the proximity of the upper border to the diaphragm.

-The genetics of Marfan disease, a well-known cause of aneurysms of the thoracic aorta, have been well delineated, with over 600 mutations identified at one ...
+The genetics of Marfan disease, a well-known cause of aneurysms of the thoracic aorta, have been well delineated, with over 600 mutations identified at one locus on ...